Perseverance 'SuperCam' begins hunt for past life on Mars

 The rover is tasked with collecting more than two dozen rock and soil samples in sealed tubes, to be sent back to Earth sometime in the 2030s for analysis.

-About the size and weight of an SUV, Perseverance is equipped with a two-meter (seven-foot) robotic arm, 19 cameras, two microphones as well as other cutting-edge instruments.
+About the size and weight of an SUV, Perseverance is equipped with a 2m robotic arm, 19 cameras, two microphones as well as other cutting-edge instruments.

 A small helicopter drone tucked under its belly will attempt the first powered flight on another planet in a few weeks' time.